markscamilleri/201617_CPS2004_OOP_Assignment/README.md

 Javadocs are there for a reason, they can produce very pretty documentation pages :smiley:

 ## Code Formatting
-One of the best ways to write clean code is by making sure that your code adhers to a specific format.
+One of the best ways to write clean code is by making sure that your code adheres to a specific format.
 Google has made available their own code style formatting avaialable for anyone to use (https://github.com/google/google-java-format).
 Apart from this, IntelliJ (and I believe also, Eclipse) have got this plugin called SonarLint which would alert you whenever your code does not adher to the style you choose.

 ## Compilation
 As @jp-uom said in [his repository](https://github.com/jp-uom/201617_CPS2004_OOP_Assignment), compilation should be done by downloading the `jar` file and using the following command (edited to suit our needs):